 - a four-panel display on the history of self-advocacy, courtesy of the Museum of disABILITY History;

-- displays on the preservation of disability history; celebrations of disability history milestones; and efforts to educate future generations of disability advocates, courtesy of The ADA Legacy Project;
+- displays on The ADA Legacy Project and its effort to preserve of disability history; celebrate disability history milestones; and educate future generations of disability advocates;

 Six of the Tour stops will be housed at the Abilities Expo, one of our major Tour partners.
 These stops will include a workshop on the ADA, courtesy of the ADA National Network.